Fort Lupton, Colorado

-The City of Fort Lupton is a Statutory City located in southern Weld County, Colorado, United States.
+The City of Fort Lupton is a statutory city located in southern Weld County, Colorado, United States.
 The town population was 7,955 at the 2020 United States census.
-Fort Lupton is a part of the Greeley, Colorado Metropolitan Statistical Area and the Front Range Urban Corridor.
+Fort Lupton is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 The city was named for Lieutenant Lancaster Lupton, who built a trading post on Adobe Creek in 1838.
 The trading post, Fort Lupton, has been reconstructed near the site of the original fort using some of the original adobe bricks at the South Platte Valley Historical Park, which was established by the South Platte Valley Historical Society northwest of the city of Fort Lupton.
 It is a historical park about early area settlement.

+The Territory of Colorado was organized on February 28, 1861, and the Fort Lupton, Colorado Territory, post office opened on January 18, 1869.
+Colorado became a state on August 1, 1876.
+The Town of Fort Lupton was incorporated on January 15, 1890.

 Geography

-The city of Fort Lupton is located at (40.0849, -104.8030).

 At the 2020 United States census, the town had a total area of 31.596 km2 including 0.137 km2 of water.